Optimization seems to collide with innovation, but with the Claire method they are both connectable. How do you do that?

 # 1. Go faster by going slower

 We know lean from, among other things, the short lead times.
 That speed is created by giving attention to the process.
 Attention that takes time.
-This applies, among other things, to always checking every car completely in order to do your work in 1x good and complete.
+This applies, among other things, to always checking every car completely in order to do your work in 1 time right and complete.
 So we always look better, because of this we see more and the quality increases and repeat repairs are prevented.
 But also optimal work order preparation, in which we will investigate beforehand what really needs to be done to add maximum value for the customer.
 Many people have trouble investing this time and put the pressure on the boiler to have the car out as soon as possible, with a counterproductive, recurring effect.
 Tip 1: Faster is not better, better is always faster!

 #2.
 Do what we did vs continuously improve